dollabs/pamela/doc/PAMELA.md

 Cities tend not to be very dynamic, but let's say that the mode of a city were to represent whether the city was dry or not, let's say that cities were modeled to be :dry :wet :dry-on-weekends.
 The law could change based on voting of the local government.

 In this case using `(= X.city-of-birth Y.city-of-birth)` would be true for any two cities that were both dry, wet, or dry-on-weekends.  (same ...) would be true if and only if the X and Y were the same object -- and hence the same city.
 Propositions, listed within square brackets, can be proceeded with advice on where to find the proposition.
 Three constraints can be provided, 'wm' indicating working memory, 'ltm' indicating long-term memory, perhaps implemented in an object base, and (recency n) which limits the search to propositions that are no older than `n`, so to match a man, in long-term memory, which proposition is no older than `n` one would write: `(propositions [(ltm (recency n)) :is-a X man] ...)`.
+It should be noted that the 'where' condition cannot be used to match values other than those in the objects that make up the propositions.
+The 'where' is used to narrow the search for propositions and thus must be applied only to proposition objects.

 The proposition form returns `true` or `false` but any LVARS bound in the process remain bound for the duration of the method.
 In the above examples, if the class definition that contained the method had a field `[...
 X (lvar "a man") ...]` the LVAR `X`would be bound to one such instance found in memory that satisfies any `where` condition.
 If multiple matching propositions are found, one will be chosen randomly.